 A 1-day workshop that will turn your thinking upside down, to explore challenges from different perspectives.

 Ideation is the process of forming ideas and concepts.
 In the corporate environment, “ideation” means generating new ideas to solve specific problems.
 These can be problems that your customers are facing (thus leading to new products and services that your organization can provide), or problems that your organization is experiencing (thus resulting in improvements in your internal structure or processes).

 An ideation brainstorm is one of the most effective ways to explore new opportunities.
-Mastering creativity techniques is essential to getting the most out of every brainstorm session.
+Mastering creativity techniques is essential to getting the most out of every brainstorming session.

 Every business challenge will need a tailored program.
-The program overview below will give you a general idea of what an ideation brainstorm could look like, but your ideation facilitator will explain which brainstorm techniques are best suited to your workshop.
+The program overview below will give you a general idea of what an ideation brainstorm could look like, but your ideation facilitator will explain which brainstorming techniques are best suited to your workshop.

 What to expect from our ideation brainstorm.

 1-2 Concepts per participant

 We don’t like scribbling simple “post-it” ideas.
 They’ll inevitably get lost, or you won’t be able to remember the full concept behind each note.
-That’s why we always make sure to boil down the best insights from hundreds of notes into few well-defined concepts (usually 1-2 concept cards per participant).
+That’s why we always make sure to boil down the best insights from hundreds of notes into a few well-defined concepts (usually 1-2 per participant).

 a clear scope for ideation